OldDigibox/sky-web-epg/README.md

 functionality of the site, it will still be fixed.
 No new features or enhancements will be made.

+Originally, SWEPG was archived on Apr 22, 2022, placing it in a read-only state, but it will remain in LTS (long-term-support) state as the background music and images broke in 2023.

 # Sky Web EPG License
 ## Copyright © 2024 Old Digibox